findmrkhan/decision-tree-model-card-fraud/README.md

 ## The client program to test the exposed API
 The file `post2url-client.py` has the code to consume the REST API by sending the JSON data.
+Open another terminal and run the below command

+`python post2url-client.py`

+The generated graph will be displayed on the screen.

+If there are any questions, suggestions or comments, please let me know @ findmrkhan@gmail.com